-Commelina africana is a spreading herb that grows both trailing and erect stems reaching 50 cm in length.
-The small, woody, perennial rootstock has long, thick roots.
+Commelina africana is a spreading perennial that grows both trailing and erect stems reaching 50 cm in length.
+The small, woody rootstock has long, thick roots.
 The plant is quite variable.

 The hairy or hairless leaves are stalkless, alternate and sheathing the stem.
-The leaf shape is narrowly or broadly linear, tapering to an acutely pointed tip.
+The leaf-shape is linear, varying in width and tapering to an acutely pointed tip.
 Leaf margins are entire and may be partly wavy, curving or folding in.

-Four varieties are currently recognised, some with flat hairless leaves, others with hairy, folded ones, while flower size and spathe shapes also differ.
-The varieties are also of least concern in survivval terms at this time (Van Wyk and Malan, 1997; Manning, 2009; www.plantzafrica.com; http://redlist.sanbi.org).
+Four varieties are currently recognised, some bearing flat, hairless leaves, others with hairy, folded ones.
+Flower size and spathe shapes also differ.
+The varieties are all of least concern in survival terms (Van Wyk and Malan, 1997; Manning, 2009; www.plantzafrica.com; http://redlist.sanbi.org).